octoxio/Bugs/README.md

 # OctoX - The missing navigator of GitHub

-OctoX lets you navigate GitHub files, issues, pull requests, and notifications quickly on the same browser window.
+OctoX is a browser extension for GitHub.
+It lets you navigate GitHub files, issues, pull requests, and notifications quickly on the same browser window.

 No longer having to open too many tabs!
-Your files, issues, or notifications are only a single click away!
+Your files, issues, and notifications are only a single click away!

 ## About